google/WebFundamentals/src/content/en/fundamentals/performance/critical-rendering-path/page-speed-rules-and-recommendations.markdown

 ---

 <p class="intro">
-  PageSpeed Insights rules in context: what to pay attention to when optimizing the Critical Rendering Path and why.
+  This guide examines PageSpeed Insights rules in context: what to pay attention to when optimizing the critical rendering path, and why.
 </p>

 {% include shared/toc.liquid %}